Article

 “To use the world well, to be able to stop wasting it and our time in it, we need to re-learn our being in it” (Ursula Le Gruin) in Entangled Life.

-Jane Vanden Boom says:
+Our very own shroom-extraordinaire, Jane Vanden Boom, says:

 “I loved this book – furthering my fungal fascination and interest in nature.
 The magical networks that live beneath our feet spark our curiosity and can teach us so much.
 Entangled Life provides the keys to better understanding our planet, and life itself.”